soderlind/icalendar-ninja-forms/README.md

 ## Description

-Add a iCalendar to your Ninja Forms.
+Add an iCalendar to your Ninja Forms.

 ## Installation